How we manage our waste

 - Send general waste to a materials recovery facility

 - Send non-recyclable wastes for energy recovery in preference to disposal

 - Only landfill and incinerate wastes that we are legally obliged to

-This table sets out what happens to waste that is collected separately by the University:
+What happens to waste that is collected separately by the University

 Space across the campus is limited so we have opted for a mixed recycling scheme where all our recycling goes in the same bin.
 This means that we have a two bin system – one is a recycling bin and the other is a general waste bin.